 The mutational signature analysis workflow involves multiple steps that require different amounts of time and processing power.
 Briefly, the workflow starts from BAM files that are aligned to a reference genome and then proceeds to the variant calling step which outputs the VCF files.
-These steps are usually very resource-intensive and thus do not allow for much experimentation, the downstream steps of variant filtering and annotation are much faster The final step is the mutational signature analysis, which is the least resource-intensive and thus allows users to try multiple methods.

-Here, to facilitate comprehensive mutational signature analysis we developed the package, MetaMutationalSigs.
+These steps are usually very resource-intensive and thus do not allow for much experimentation on personal computers (the downstream steps of variant filtering and annotation are much faster).
+The final step, the mutational signature analysis, is the least resource-intensive and, therefore, is easier for users to compare multiple methods on their desktop.
+Therefore, to facilitate comprehensive mutational signature analysis, we developed the package, MetaMutationalSigs.
 We create a wrapper for multiple packages [10,11,12,13] typically used for mutation signature analysis, and provide a standard format for their outputs so that they can be effectively compared.
 We have also standardized the input formats accepted by various packages to ease interoperability.
-We also implement standard visualizations for the results of all packages to ensure easy analysis.
+With our previous experience of visualizations for genomic data [Lan et al.], we also implement standard visualizations for the results of all mutational signature analysis packages to ensure easy analysis.
 MetaMutationalSigs software is easy to install and use through Docker.

 Approach:

-The two major methods typically used for mutational signature analysis are signature refitting, and de-novo signature extraction.
-Signature refitting methods try to recreate the observed mutational pattern in the sample (the frequencies of 96 types of mutations) using the linear combinations of known signatures (COSMIC 30, SBS, ID, etc.), these methods work quite well on small sample sizes and single samples and are widely used as such [6].
-Signature extraction methods try to find new signatures from a given dataset using a set of samples, the newly extracted signatures are then compared with known reference signatures and the novel signature is assigned to a known signature if their cosine similarity exceeds a set threshold [4].
-There are a few important caveats to signature extraction as recently discussed in [9]: 1) a novel signature can be very similar to several reference signatures and the assignment is not always perfect 2) the threshold for assignment plays a crucial role but is not widely agreed upon, using a different threshold can change the assignment.
+The two major methods typically used for mutational signature analysis are signature refitting and de-novo signature extraction.
+Signature refitting methods try to reconstruct the observed mutational pattern in the sample (the frequencies of 96 types of mutations) using linear combinations of known signatures (COSMIC 30, SBS, ID, etc.), these methods work quite well on small sample sizes and single samples and are widely used with such data [6].
+Signature extraction methods try to infer signatures from a given dataset of samples, then the extracted signatures are compared with known reference signatures.
+Each extracted signature is assigned to a known signature if their cosine similarity exceeds a set threshold [4].
+There are a few important caveats to signature extraction as recently discussed in [9]: 1) a novel signature can be very similar to several reference signatures and the assignment is not always perfect and 2) the threshold for assignment plays a crucial role but is not widely agreed upon, using a different threshold can change the assignment.
 [9]

 We chose signature refitting as our primary task and implemented high performing packages as identified in [9] that were implemented in R. We implement DeconstructSigs [10], MutationalPatterns [11], Sigfit [12], Sigminer [13], these tools build up on other tools such as [14, 15].
-Our package outputs several data files in CSV format ready for further analysis and visualization using external packages along with visualizations of the signature exposures as described in table 1.
+Our package outputs several data files in CSV format ready for further analysis and visualization using external packages along with visualizations of the signature exposures as described in Table 1.

-We use the RMSE of the reconstruction error as our performance metric for comparison of these packages.
+We use root mean squared error (RMSE) between the reconstructed and actual signals (a metric commonly used in signal processing [Rosen] )as our performance metric for comparison of these packages.

 Table 1.